Insights

 The image shows the cover of a white paper on the subject of modern and gentle ultrasonic cleaning. | © Zestron

-Despite myths about ultrasonic damage to circuit boards, innovations by machine suppliers and the IPC ensure safe cleaning.
-This Whitepaper explains how modern ultrasonic cleaning works, highlighting the importance of correct frequency, setup, and standardized testing for gentle, effective cleaning.
+Despite recurring myths about ultrasonic damage to circuit boards, innovations by machine suppliers and established industry practices enable safe cleaning when correctly implemented.
+This whitepaper explains how modern ultrasonic cleaning works and highlights the importance of frequency selection, parameter setup, and standardized verification to achieve gentle and effective cleaning of PCB assemblies.

 Request Whitepaper